 Possible Extension – Visit Gotland

-The Baltic Sea island of Gotland is one of the highlights of travel in Sweden and many locals head there each summer to unwind in its beautiful surroundings.
+The Baltic Sea island of Gotland is one of the highlights of travel in Sweden and many locals head there each summer to unwind in its spectacular surroundings.
 However it takes over 4 hours by ferry to get from Nynäshamn, just South of Stockholm to Visby, a fascinating medieval city which is the obvious base for exploring the island.
-If you have time it’s well worth a visit and would be a great addition to any Sweden backpacking route (we’ve not included it in our suggested timeframe).
+If you have time it’s well worth a visit and would be a great addition to any Sweden backpacking route (we’ve not included this in our suggested time-frame or budget).

 Dalarna has been described as the ‘most Swedish part of Sweden’ with pleasant, sweeping hills and log cabins providing an idyllic country setting.
 Falun is the administrative capital of the province and is a decent place to base yourself with a Copper Mine that is a UNESCO World Heritage Site providing the main interest in town.
 However you may prefer to find a more rural base with plenty of camping options around Dalarna, while if you decide to brave the Scandinavian winter, there are numerous places to ski in the region.